The-Mech-Minds/WRO26_Future-Engineers_TMM/README.md

 ![Camera ROI View](docs/images/camera_roi_view.jpg)

-**Figure 4.4.2.
-Camera frame with the main Regions of Interest used for wall tracking, traffic-pillar detection, and lap-line detection.**

 ### 4.5 Camera Calibration
 The computer-vision system was calibrated using images captured from the actual test field.